Local disinfecting company helping law enforcement stay safe during pandemic

-FRESNO, California (KSEE) – A local disinfecting company is helping keep law enforcement safe during the coronavirus pandemic.
+FRESNO, California (KGPE) – A local disinfecting company is helping law enforcement stay safe during the coronavirus pandemic.

 Fresno-based My Pure Environment set up shop at the Fresno County Sheriff’s Office garage Thursday and used a dry fog that not only kills bacteria and viruses, including coronavirus, but it also keeps it from coming back.